darksipu/cell-games/README.md

 You may find better ways to optimize performance or use better libraries.
 If so, let me know!
 Make pull requests and fork the project.

 In a previous version, I used `p5.serialcontrol` for serial communication with the Arduino: https://github.com/vanevery/p5.serialcontrol/releases , but found `johnny-five` to be much faster.
+If planning to use the former, also include `p5.serialcontrol.js`